 Some questions that may arise

-Why “Loss power” on your dyno is different than on other software?
+Why “Loss power” on your dyno is different from other software?
 Why are there bumps on “Loss power” in main chart.
 Why it falls at the end.
 Shouldn’t it be smooth and rise up to the end?

 Loss power in main chart is a sum of loss from speed, loss from load, power lost to accelerate drivetrain, power lost to accelerate engine flywheel.
 Because some of these are a fraction of generated engine power, all fluctuations of engine power will be partly reflected on this curve.